microsoft/OneLabeler/docs/architecture.md

 ## `db`

-The database resource server of the system.
+The database proxy server of the system.

 ## `docs`